Xpdustry/Better-Security/README.md

 This Mindustry Plugin add an tools for a better security in your server.

 ## Added tools
-* Anti VPN
+* Anti VPN, Tor and Proxy
 * Anti hacked/crack client
 * Anti votekick abuse
 * Anti bad word
 * Anti Grief
-* Use public IP, player UUID, computer MAC for ban system
+* Use public IP, player UUID, and local language for ban system
+* Anti NSFW
+* Anti DDoS
+* Anti AFK
+* and more...